unosquare/swan/README.md

 ```

 ### The `Benchmark` component
-A simple benchmarking tool that provides useful statistics about a certain piece of code.
+A simple benchmarking class used as an `IDisposable` that provides useful statistics about a certain piece of code.

 [Benchmark API Doc](https://unosquare.github.io/swan/api/Unosquare.Swan.Components.Benchmark.html)